w3c/wcag3/README.md

 #### Decision Trees

-The following block will be transformed into a decision tree `details` element, with "Which foundational requirements apply" summary automatically included:
+The following block will be transformed into a decision tree `details` element, with "Which core requirements apply" summary automatically included:

 ```
 :::decision-tree